 "Countering climate misinformation with humor and active inoculation" (PI: Dr. John Cook, Center for Climate Change Communication, George Mason University)

 COMM 620 Health Communication

 COMM 204 Introduction to Public Relations

-Mass Communication, University of Wisconsin-Madison
+Ph.D.
+Mass Communications, University of Wisconsin-Madison

+M.A.
 Telecommunications, Indiana University-Bloomington

-Mass Communication and Education, Korea University
+B.A.
+Education, Korea University

 Federal Emergency Management Agency (FEMA), February 2021.
 “Capacity Building Workshop”

 Beijing Normal University, Beijing, China, November 2020.
 “Beyond Self-report: Using Eye Tracking as a Method to Study Message Attention”